MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-create.md

 > [!NOTE]
 > Some data sources will provide a method using the Azure portal to add a transformation to a DCR.
 For example, [collecting a text from a virtual machine](../agents/data-collection-log-text.md) allows you to specify a transformation query in the Azure portal.
 Most data collection scenarios though currently require you to work directly with the DCR definition to add a transformation.
 That's the process described in this section.

 The transformation query is specified in the `transformKql` property in the [Data Flows](./data-collection-rule-structure.md#data-flows) section of the DCR.
 This is the section that pairs a data source with a destination.
 The transformation is applied to the incoming stream of the data flow before it's sent to the destination.
-It will only apply to that data flow even if the same stream or destination are used in other data flows.
+It will only apply to that data flow even if the same stream or destination is used in other data flows.

-If the `transformKql` property is omitted, or if it's value is simply `source`, then no transformation is applied, and the incoming data is sent to the destination without modification.
+If the `transformKql` property is omitted, or if its value is simply `source`, then no transformation is applied, and the incoming data is sent to the destination without modification.

 > [!IMPORTANT]
 > The transformation query must be on a single line the DCR.
 If you're creating the transformation in the Azure portal, you can use multiple lines for readability, and `\n` will be included in the query for each new line.